wasmerio/old-docs.wasmer.io/integrations/js/reference-api/wasmer-wasm-terminal.md

 }): Promise<Uint8Array>
 ```

 Exported function from the `@wasmer/wasm-terminal` package.
 This function is meant to be returned in the `fetchCommand` config property of the `WasmTerminal` Class.
-This takes in the name of command, the command arguments, and the environment variables, and returns a `Promise` that resolves a `Uint8Array` of binary WASM bytes from WAPM.
+This takes in the name of command, the command arguments, and the environment variables, and returns a `Promise` that resolves a `Uint8Array` of binary Wasm bytes from WAPM.